 - Applications are reviewed by a selection team of ELP Senior Fellows (alumni of ELP fellowships) and staff.

-- Interviews: a subset of applicants are interviewed in the 10 days following the application deadline.
-Interviews are conducted over the phone and are approximately 25 minutes long.
+- Interviews: a subset of applicants are interviewed in the three weeks following the application deadline.
+Interviews are conducted over the phone and are approximately 30 minutes long.
 Interviews are also an opportunity for applicants to ask any questions about the program and the Senior Fellow community.

 On the fence about applying?
 Check out 7 Reasons to Apply for an ELP Fellowship.